operand/agency/README.md

 ### The `DemoAgent` Prompt

-What makes the `DemoAgent` able to intelligently discover and interact with others is largely embodied in the `DemoAgent._prompt_head()` method.
-In it you'll notice a few things:
+What makes the `DemoAgent` able to intelligently discover and interact with others is largely embodied in the `_prompt_head` and `_action__say` methods.
+In them you'll notice a few things:

+1. I'm just using the text completions API.

 1. The prompt is written from the first person perspective as though it is the agent's own thoughts.
 This differs slightly from common practice, which usually